water2share/cloudengineering/README.md

 # cloudengineering
-Develop cloud applications using IoT with a sensor focus to plan for climate change and disasters
+Develop cloud applications using IoT composed of secure sensors for managing private well records and at the government level to plan for climate change and disasters